googleforgames/agones/sdks/README.md

-# Agon Game Server Client SDKs
+# Agones Game Server Client SDKs

-The SDKs are integration points for game servers with Agon itself.
+The SDKs are integration points for game servers with Agones itself.

-They are required for a game server to work with Agon.
+They are required for a game server to work with Agones.

 There are currently two support SDKs:
 - [C++](cpp)
 - [Go](go)

-The SDKs are relatively thin wrappers around [gRPC](https://grpc.io), generated clients, which connects to a small process that Agon coordinates to run alongside the Game Server in a Kubernetes [`Pod`](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/).
+The SDKs are relatively thin wrappers around [gRPC](https://grpc.io), generated clients, which connects to a small process that Agones coordinates to run alongside the Game Server in a Kubernetes [`Pod`](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/).
 This means that more languages can be supported in the future with minimal effort (but pull requests are welcome! 😊 ).